Hardness of Token Swapping on Trees: Introduction

-One of the strongest positive results for sequential token swapping is the case of a \defn{broom} (a path attached to a star).
-There are three different solutions to this problem \cite{vaughan1999broom,kawahara2019time,tree-token-swapping}, and all three involve very difficult proofs of correctness.
-This difficulty speaks to the challenge of arguing about token swapping, specifically, showing that the optimal reconfiguration has a particular form.
-These challenges arise in our proofs as well.
-Notably, our parallel reduction uses subdivided stars (the generalization of brooms to allow each ``bristle'' to be an arbitrary-length path) and our sequential reduction uses graphs that are close to subdivided stars (generalized so that each bristle path has one additional leaf attached), making our NP-hardness results strikingly close to the polynomial case of brooms.

-In the \defn{colored} generalization of token swapping \cite{yamanaka2018colored}, some subsets of tokens have identical labels (colors), so each of these subsets (color classes) can be permuted arbitrarily.
+In the ``colored'' generalization of token swapping \cite{yamanaka2018colored}, some subsets of tokens have identical labels (colors), so each of these subsets (color classes) can be permuted arbitrarily.
 This setting arises naturally in applications where agents (tokens) do not densely fill locations (vertices): one color class can represent ``empty'' vertices.
 Colored sequential token swapping is NP-hard even with just three color classes, but polynomial-time with two color classes \cite{yamanaka2018colored}.
 Miltzow et al.'s $4$-approximation algorithm for sequential token swapping \cite{miltzow2016approximation} generalizes to this setting.
 Exact solutions for paths and stars generalize to colored sequential token swapping, even with weights on tokens \cite{tree-token-swapping}.
-NP-hardness for weighted colored sequential token swapping on trees was proved recently \cite{tree-token-swapping}; we remove both the ``colored'' and ``weighted'' qualifiers on this result.
+NP-hardness for weighted colored sequential token swapping on trees was proved recently \cite{tree-token-swapping}.